 - I Heard Your Daddy Died by Mark Scrivani is aimed for children ages two to six.
 This book explains that it is OK to be sad; it also has ideas to help the child remember the parent.

 - Always and Forever by Alan Durant tells the story of how Mole, Otter, and Hare deal with the death of their friend Fox.
-This story is good from preschoolers.
+This story was written for preschoolers.